resgroup/customer-tests-excel/README.md

 - Automated refactoring can be done in C#, using existing tooling, and then the changes written back to Excel
 - The NUnit tests are generated from Excel, so the two are guaranteed to be in sync

-# Building

-- RES.Specification.sln

-# Example
+# Usage

-The SampleTests and SampleSystemUnderTest projects are in the main solution (RES.Specification.sln), and are in the SampleTests and SampleSystemUnderTest directories.
+There are SampleTests and SampleSystemUnderTest projects in the main solution (CustomerTestsExcel.sln), and in the SampleTests and SampleSystemUnderTest directories.

 There is an example Excel test in SampleTests/ExcelTests/Rerouting.xlsx, which looks like this:

 ![Example Excel Test](example-excel-test.png "Example Excel Test")

+# Building

+- CustomerTestsExcel.sln

+# Deploying

+`nuget pack` in root directory, then push .nupkg to a feed